allmaps/allmaps/packages/openlayers/README.md

 ## Usage

-Built for OpenLayers 8, but should work with OpenLayers 6 and OpenLayers 7 as well.
+Built for OpenLayers 10, but should work with OpenLayers 9, 8, 7 and 6 as well.

 ### Loading a Georeference Annotation